nymea/nymea-docs/src/pages/documentation/developers/clients/nymea-app-lib.md

 The preferred way of building is using QtCreator by opening nymea-app.pro and clicking the build button.
 It is also possible to build without QtCreator using the usual build steps.

-This requires to have Qt installed and added to the PATH variable.
+This requires to have Qt installed and the `qmake` binary added to the PATH variable.

 ```bash
 qmake /path/to/nymea-app/
 make
 ```

-This will build the entire app.
+This will build the entire nymea:app.
 The library can be found in the build directory in libnymea-app.
-By dfault it will be built as a static library named
+By default it will be built as a static library named
 `libnymea-app.a`.
-This library can then be linked to any c++ Application.

 ## Using the library